Psst... have you heard? Wimbledon is about to kick off! Are you excited?

 Let's say the server is really knocking it out; they're at ad, which means scoring one more point will win them the game.
 Their opponent just caught their second wind, though, and has just scored another point.
 That cost our server their advantage - the score reverts to deuce.
 Now, the fight is on to see who can score the additional two points to end the game.

 Such an epic battle played out between Roger Federer and Andy Murray during the 2015 Men's semi-finals at Wimbledon.
-By the time the game finished - after no fewer than seven deuces, both were completely knackered.
+By the time the game finished - after seven deuces, both were completely knackered.

 Fortunately, they'd had years to enjoy the benefits of playing tennis so they continued their match after a short rest.